 Some cards for medical expenses offer rewards for every dollar you spend, but not everyone needs this kind of temptation in their life.
 After all, cash back credit cards can entice you to spend more since you know you’re getting something in return.

 For the most part, earning rewards on purchases only makes sense if you’re avoiding credit card interest.
-For that reason, you should only consider a rewards credit card if you’re also avoiding interest for a limited time, and if you know you can pay your medical expenses off before your card’s introductory APR offer ends.
+For that reason, you should consider a rewards credit card only if you’re also avoiding interest for a limited time, and if you know you can pay your medical expenses off before your card’s introductory APR offer ends.

 Compare 0% APR offers